Some open problems on multiple ergodic averages: Problems related to sequences arising from smooth functions

 \item $a(t)-cp(t)\to d$ for some $c,d\in\R$; \text{ or }

-\item $|a(t)-t/m|\ll \log{t}$ for some $m\in\Z$. \end{itemize} \end{problem} Convergence was proved in \cite{Fr10} under much more restrictive conditions than those advertised here.
-The collection of sequences $\{([n\log n]),([n^2\log n]),\ldots, ([n^\ell \log n])\}$ is an explicit example that is expected to be good for $\ell$-convergence of a single transformation but this is not known yet (not even for all weak mixing systems, or all nilsystems).
+\item $|a(t)-t/m|\leq C \log{t}$ for some non-zero $m\in\Z$ and $C>0$. \end{itemize} \end{problem} Mean convergence of the averages \eqref{E:fes} was proved in \cite{Fr10} but under much more restrictive conditions than those advertised here.
+The problem is open even when one assumes that the functions $a_1,\ldots, a_\ell$ are polynomials with fractional powers.
+Also the collection of sequences $\{([n\log n]),([n^2\log n]),\ldots, ([n^\ell \log n])\}$ is another explicit example that is expected to be good for $\ell$-convergence of a single transformation but this is not known yet (not even for all weak mixing systems, or all nilsystems).